-- (A) Any judicial proceeding in which the State of Florida seeks the death penalty, including but not limited to pretrial hearings, trials, sentencing hearings, and postconviction hearings, shall be reported by a court reporter.
+(A) All trials in which the State of Florida seeks the death penalty, and all capital postconviction hearings, shall be reported by a court reporter.
 The use of digital court reporting as the court reporting system is prohibited.
 If available, real-time stenography shall be used.
-All persons and entities, including contractors, providing court reporting services shall give priority to capital cases in the production of transcripts, and shall use all measures necessary to expedite the preparation of the transcript, including but not limited to: - (1) Where available, the use of a court reporter who has the capacity to provide real-time transcription of the proceedings; - (2) If real-time transcription services are not available, the use of a computeraided transcription qualified court reporter; - (3) The use of scopists, text editors, alternating court reporters, or other means to expedite the finalization of the transcript; and - (4) The imposition of reasonable restriction on work assignments by employee or contractor court reporters to ensure that transcript production in capital cases is given a priority.
+All persons and entities, including contractors, providing court reporting services shall give priority to capital cases in the production of transcripts, and shall use all measures necessary to expedite the preparation of the transcript, including but not limited to:

+- (1) Where available, the use of a court reporter who has the capacity to provide real-time transcription of the proceedings; - (2) If real-time transcription services are not available, the use of a computeraided transcription qualified court reporter; - (3) The use of scopists, text editors, alternating court reporters, or other means to expedite the finalization of the transcript; and - (4) The imposition of restrictions on work assignments by employee or contractor court reporters to ensure that transcript production in capital cases is given a priority.